Link to the “What is XAgo?” sectionWhat is XAgo?

 - Manually setting preferred UI style (dark/light/system)

-On the fifth day, I mostly worked on the settings.
-I began working on the i18n support and added a few more themes.
-I also added some haptic feedback for key interactions.
+Mostly settings.
+I started i18n support, added a few more themes, and added haptic feedback for key interactions.

-On Saturday I polished the UI and refined the widget detail screen.
-I dropped third-party calendar pickers; they were slow or unreliable enough to be a net loss.
+I polished the UI and refined the widget detail screen.
+I dropped third-party calendar pickers.
+They were slow or unreliable enough to be a net loss.

-Sunday was the day of final touches.
-At the end of the last day I:
+Final touches.
+By the end of the day I:

 - Designed an icon